 Visitors to the Square are met by members of the Division of Capitol Police.
 These officers dressed in gray and blue, represent the Commonwealth to people from all over the world.

 The Division of Capitol Police has the distinct honor and privilege of being recognized as the first organized policing agency in the nation.
 Our historical roots originate at the first permanent English settlement in Jamestown, Virginia.
 In 1618, the Guard, consisting of 10 men was formed to protect the Governor from the hostile Indian population.
 By 1663, the force was expanded to a force of 20 men and assigned to protect the Governor, the Council, and the Colonial Assembly.
-The Capitol was moved to Williamsburg, Virginia in 1699 where the Guard remained an important part of the executive and legislative process.
-In 1780, the Capitol of Virginia was again relocated to a safer location, its present home in Richmond.
+The capital was moved to Williamsburg, Virginia in 1699 where the Guard remained an important part of the executive and legislative process.
+In 1780, the capital of Virginia was again relocated to a safer location, its present home in Richmond.
 In 1801, the General Assembly enacted legislation creating The Public Guard, which was responsible for protecting public property in Richmond.
 This military force remained active until 1869.
 The term "Capitol Police" was first used in an act of the Virginia General Assembly passed on January 28, 1884.
 This act provided "for the appointment of Capitol Police certain other employees about the Public Buildings and Grounds."
 The Capitol Police have steadily expanded in size and remain in service to this day.

 Visit the Authorization page.